AnemoneDeroy/inboveg-develop/src/query-data/BevragingIV_functies.md

 More complex queries
 --------------------

 These functions gives the basis information out of INBOVEG.
+If more precise information is needed 'dplyr' is the magic word.

+### Examples

 <!-- ### hieronder de oude versie -->
 <!-- # Retrieving data -->